Heart disease is the No. 1 cause of death in the U.S. - and men and women share in it pretty much equally.

 Even when women go to the emergency room, their atypical symptoms can delay proper diagnosis and treatment.
 A delay in treatment reduces a heart attack patient's odds of survival and having a normal, healthy life.

-Khan says, “Forty-two percent of women will die in the first year after heart attack, compared to just 24 percent of men.”
+Iowa Clinic cardiologists say, “Forty-two percent of women will die in the first year after heart attack, compared to just 24 percent of men.”
 According to a Harvard University study, 46 percent of women who survive a heart attack will be disabled by heart failure within six years.